-The Board currently consists of eight members, all of whom, with the exception of Mr. Capel, our President and Chief Executive Officer, have been determined by the Board to be "independent" as that term is defined under the corporate governance rules of The Nasdaq Stock Market.
+The Board currently consists of seven members, all of whom, with the exception of Mr. Capel, our President and Chief Executive Officer, have been determined by the Board to be "independent" as that term is defined under the corporate governance rules of The Nasdaq Stock Market.

 In compliance with Nasdaq corporate governance rules, the independent Directors of the Company conduct regularly scheduled meetings without the presence of non-independent Directors or management.
 The Board's standing independent committees also regularly meet without management present.
-During the fiscal year ended December 31, 2018, the Board held five meetings.
-All the incumbent Directors attended at least 75% of the aggregate total number of Board meetings and meetings of Committees on which they served that occurred during the portion of fiscal year 2018 during which each served as a Director.
-Our Directors are invited to the Annual Meeting of Shareholders, and two Directors attended our 2018 Annual Meeting.
+During the fiscal year ended December 31, 2021, the Board held five meetings.
+All the incumbent Directors attended at least 75% of the aggregate total number of Board meetings and meetings of Committees on which they served that occurred during the portion of fiscal year 2021 during which each served as a Director.
+Our Directors are invited to the Annual Meeting of Shareholders, and our Chairman and the Chief Executive Officer routinely represent the Board at our Annual Meetings.
+Both attended our 2021 Annual Meeting.